robloo/PublicDocs/UWPvsWPF.md

 ### Classes/Objects

 This section primarily describes differences in properties at the object or class level.
-As the number of differences in this section may become quite large, classes and properties are listed alphabetically.
+As the number of differences in this section may become quite large, classes and properties are listed alphabetically and grouped together where it makes sense.

 **Grid**